-The Early Childhood Comprehensive Systems (ECCS) Evaluation Team conducted three local site visits in areas of Tampa, Florida: The University Area Community Development Corporation (UACDC) in University Area; Layla's House in Sulphur Springs; and the sites and partnership of Corporation to Develop Communities (CDC) of Tampa, Family Support and Resource Center, and REACHUP Incorporated in East Tampa.
+Early Childhood Comprehensive Systems (ECCS) The Evaluation Team conducted three local site visits in areas of Tampa, Florida: The University Area Community Development Corporation (UACDC) in University Area; Layla's House in Sulphur Springs; and the sites and partnership of Corporation to Develop Communities (CDC) of Tampa, Family Support and Resource Center, and REACHUP Incorporated in East Tampa.
 Aspects of the community that were noted included both physical and social characteristics, such as residential areas, geographic population, condition of local schools and hospitals, grocery stores, sports and recreational facilities, and other community facilities.
-The overarching goal of the site visits and windshield tours were to observe the overall quality of these community centers and their respective neighborhoods.

-A focus group was conducted on Thursday, March 30th, with the ECCS Evaluation Team in order to discuss relevant findings of the three site visits, as well as noteworthy thoughts and concerns of the surrounding neighborhoods.
-The focus group was facilitated by Dr. Jennifer Marshall.
+The overarching goals of the site visits and windshield tours were to observe the overall quality of these community centers and their respective neighborhoods and to better understand the partnerships and strategies employed by local initiatives.
+A group discussion was held with the ECCS Evaluation Team to reflect on relevant findings of the three site visits, as well as noteworthy thoughts and concerns of the surrounding neighborhoods.